 Shopping in Tenbury Wells

 Tenbury is a bustling lively town with many long established businesses.
-There are no major supermarkets, although Tesco may be on its way to the old cattle market site, but this does not mean you are stuck for choice.
+Tesco is now here on the old cattle market site, however this does not mean you are stuck for choice.

 Banfields hardware shop is one of those special places that seem to have disappeared from our high streets.
 You can buy everything from a single nail to a full size greenhouse.
 Likewise the other hardware shop is Caldicotts where you can buy everything from a brick to a lorry load of cement.

 no images were found

 Brights Electrical supplies electrical goods of all descriptions at very competitive prices and there are two carpet and rug suppliers who can also arrange fitting.

 Richard C Swift Ltd bake some of the best organic bread in the Midlands.

 There is Graham’s Fresh Fish shop which always has a wide selection of fish from British shores and beyond and The Barn Shop greengrocers, open every day with fresh fruit and vegetables daily.

 Tenbury has a selection of quirky bric-a-brac and antique shops.
 Always worth a look for a hidden treasure.
 There are also three charity shops which benefit local and national charities.